opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 #### Changing the default language

+The default language is the one that get's used when there is no language in the URL.

-Usually the default language is the `sourceLanguageTag` you defined in your `project.inlang/settings.json`.
-If you want to change it, you can use the `defaultLanguage` option on `createI18n`.
+By default the default language is the `sourceLanguageTag` you defined in your `project.inlang/settings.json`.
+You can change it with the `defaultLanguage` option.

 ```ts
 export const { ... } =